 - Do you work in the Banking industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-1. Quicken Loans
+1. Quicken Loans (Rocket Mortgage)

-With no minimum income required, PennyMac offers a wide variety of loan options ranging from conventional and jumbo loans to U.S. Department of Veterans Affairs and Federal Housing Administration loan and mortgage programs.
+PennyMac has stayed ahead of its alternative lending competitors by adapting to consumers’ growing interest in attaining digital loan support and being able to submit documents electronically.
+Additionally, the company offers a wide variety of loan options—ranging from conventional and jumbo loans to U.S. Department of Veterans Affairs and Federal Housing Administration loan and mortgage programs.

 5. Social Finance (SoFi)

 SoFi’s success as an alternative lending platform is largely due to its continuous commitment to expanding its suite of financial services with new and relevant offerings.
 While SoFi was initially intended for student loan refinancing, the company has since expanded its offerings to include mortgage loan refinancing, mortgages, and personal loans.